-How to Turn OneDrive On or Off in Windows 11
+How to Uninstall OneDrive in Windows 11

 The post provides a guide for students and new users on how to disable and uninstall Microsoft OneDrive, an online storage app, in Windows 11.
 After determining the Windows version, users need to open the command prompt and input commands to disable and uninstall the app, with instructions varying based on whether the system is…